denisdzhindo/webdrivercamp-learning-python/python-data-structures-continue/README.md

 What are the most common methods of set and how to use them x.union(y), x.intersection(y), x.difference(y), y.symmetric_difference(x), x.update(y),

-When to use sets versus lists
+When to use sets versus lists:  If you don’t want the values in the data to change, you can use a set.
+But if you want the items to change, you can use a list.
+You can also take into account whether the order of the items matters to you or not.

 How to iterate into a set